Solar Cockroach - Classroom Set (25 Pack)

 The Solar Cockroach is intended for makers ages 10 and up.
 There are two different ways to build the Cockroach; either use the included Maker Tape to connect the vibrating motor to the solar cell or use a soldering iron to quickly solder the motor to the solar cell.
 To complete this project you will need a hot glue gun and a wire cutter.
 The project takes 10-20 minutes to complete and will never run out of power since the sun is its power source.

-WARNING: Some modern windows are coated with an anti UV layer which will often times prevent the Solar Cockroach from powering the motor.
+Some modern windows are coated with an anti UV layer which will often times prevent the Solar Cockroach from powering the motor.
 When in doubt have your student go outside in pure direct sunlight.

-Directions, Lesson Plans, and Videos
+Directions, eBooks, Lesson Plans, and Videos

 Directions in both English and Spanish can be found on our online Project Database.
 Print off the directions or watch our step by step video.
+You can also download our free Solar Cockroach eBook which contains the directions and lesson plans for this activity.